AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

 1. Enter the email address(es) that you want BCC'd.
 1. Click **[!UICONTROL Save Changes]**.

-**Can't Find My Email to Salesforce in My Settings**
+**Can't Find My Email to [!DNL Salesforce] in My Settings**

 If you don't see My Email to Salesforce under your Settings, your Admin may not have enabled it.
-This can happen if your team is new to Salesforce, or your team has never used the BCC address that Salesforce provides.
+This can happen if your team is new to [!DNL Salesforce], or your team has never used the BCC address that [!DNL Salesforce] provides.

 >[!NOTE]
 >